-Comment [MSO6]: Same.
+Comment [MSO5]: More specific?

-- (c) Prohibition.
-No owner, operator, or person in charge of a landmark, landmark site or structure within an Hhistoric Pdistrict shall cause or permit any painting of signs, alteration, construction, demolition or removal for which a Certificate of Appropriateness is required unless such Certificate has been issued by the Commission or its designee(s). - (d) Administrative approval.
-The Landmarks Historic Preservation Commission may appoint a designee or designees to approve certain projects that will have little effect on the appearance of the exterior of such properties, provided that the Landmarks Historic Preservation Commission shall first adopt a written policy on the types of projects which can be approved by its designee(s). - (e) Application.
-An application for a Certificate of Appropriateness shall be filed with the Historic Preservation Commission.
-The Commission shall review the application based on the standards in this ordinance. - (f) Public Hearings.
+- (a) Certificate of Appropriateness required.
+A Certificate of Appropriateness, granted by the Landmarks Commission or its designees, is required for the following: - 1.
+Exterior alteration of a designated landmark, - 2.
+Exterior alteration of a structure within an historic district, - 3.
+Construction of new structure on a landmark site, - 4.
+Construction of a new structure in an historic district. - 5.
+Demolition or removal of all or part of a landmark, - 6.
+Demolition or removal of a structure in an Historic District - Painting or restoring a sign on a brick structure on a landmark site or in a historic district. - Alteration of part of a landmark designated as an Additional Preservation Restriction. - (b) Permits.
+The Director of the Building Inspection Division shall not grant a permit allowing painting of signs, alteration, construction, demolition or removal for which a Certificate of Appropriateness is required unless such Certificate has been granted by the Commission or its designee(s). - (c) Prohibition.
+No owner, operator, or person in charge of a landmark, landmark site or structure within an Hhistoric Pdistrict shall cause or permit any painting of signs, alteration, construction, demolition or removal for which a Certificate of Appropriateness is required unless such Certificate has been granted by the Commission or its designee(s). - (d) Administrative approval.
+The Landmarks Commission may appoint a designee or designees to approve certain projects that will have little effect on the appearance of the exterior of such properties, provided that the Landmarks Commission shall first adopt a written policy on the types of projects which can be approved by its designee(s). - (e) Application.
+An application for a Certificate of Appropriateness shall be filed with the Landmarks Commission.
+The Commission shall review the application based on the criteria in this ordinance. - (f) Public Hearings.
 The Commission shall hold a Public Hearing with Class 2 Notice according to subsection (6) entitled "Public Hearing Notices under this Section.", for applications involving the following: - 1.
 Demolition or removal of all or part of a landmark, - 2.
-Demolition or removal of a structure in an historic district - 3.
-Construction of a new principal structure in an (UH) historic district - Construction of an accessory structure with a footprint larger than 100 square feet, not including decks and open porches, in an (UH) historic district - Exterior alteration of a structure in a (UH) historic district that increases the footprint of the structure more than 100 square feet, not including decks and open porches.
+Demolition or removal of a structure in an historic district - Construction of a new principal structure in the University Heights Historic District. - Construction of an accessory structure with a footprint larger than 100 square feet, not including decks and open porches, in the University Heights Historic District - Exterior alteration of a structure in the University Heights Historic District that increases the footprint of the structure more than 100 square feet, not including decks and open porches. - (g) Issuance of Certificate of Appropriateness.